i-meb/EEG-Metastability/README.md

 ## Method summary

-### 1. Filtering
-For each target frequency `cf`, band-pass filtered the signal between `cf` and `cf + BandWidth` using `eegfilt`.

-### 2. Wavelet transform
-Computes complex wavelet coefficients for each channel using `izmy_gbweeg.m`.

-### 3. Phase extraction
+### 1. Phase extraction
-Instantaneous phase is extracted from the complex-valued wavelet output.
+For each target frequency specified by `FrequencyRange`, the complex Gabor wavelet transform (`izmy_gbweeg.m`) is applied to each EEG channel, and the instantaneous phase is obtained from the resulting complex coefficients.

-### 4. MSI calculation
+### 2. MSI calculation
 MSI was calculated as the temporal variance of global phase synchrony, quantified by the Kuramoto order parameter.

-### 5. SCE calculation
+### 3. SCE calculation
-For SCE calculation, synchrony coalition was made which is all pairwise phase differences are thresholded for each channel and time point:
+Binary synchrony coalitions are constructed by thresholding pairwise phase differences for each channel and time point.

 - synchronized = `1` if `abs(phase difference) < threshold`
 - unsynchronized = `0` otherwise